The Crazy Idea That Kickstarted Heroes

 Fortunately, Neves found a mural artist to draw a huge picture of David, about 12-13 feet high.
 It depicted David with “muscles…sword and shield,” Gungaloo described.

-Eventually, the people became more excited because they got to visualize what the two pastors were preaching about.
+Eventually, the people became more excited because they got to visualize what the 2 pastors were preaching about.

-It expressed their desire to make a difference in people’s lives.
-And this was exactly what Heroes was created for.
+This made it easier for these preachers to invite more people to come into the crusade.
+After all, to make a difference in people’s lives was exactly what Heroes was created for.

-So, this was the humble beginning of Heroes.
-This was not yet a Bible trivia game during this time but, at least, you’ve seen how it started.
+This was the humble beginning of Heroes though it was not yet a Bible trivia game during this time.

 What Lessons Can We Learn From This Collaboration?